 Understanding autism can begin with stories about a child, sibling, friend, and classmate (and even a kid detective!) with autism or Asperger syndrome.
-This collection includes picture books for elementary age children and their families as well as chapter books for middle school readers.
-We've also included several biographies of Temple Grandin that describe her inspiring life story.
+This collection includes picture books for elementary age children and their families as well as chapter books for middle school and high school readers.

 A Boy Called Bat

 After the mother skunk is killed, Bixby “Bat” Alexander Tam’s veterinarian mother brings home its kit to be kept only until its old enough to be released.
 Who would have thought Bat would want to keep the baby skunk, named Thor?
 Is it really okay for a skunk to become a pet?
 Bat is a unique character and the story offers a deeply heartfelt glimpse into the life of a boy on the autism spectrum, presented realistically in this touching (and surprisingly informative) novel.

 Henry has been on the lookout for a friend.
 A friend who shares.
 A friend who listens.
 Maybe even a friend who likes things to stay the same and all in order, as Henry does.
 But on a day full of too close and too loud, when nothing seems to go right, will Henry ever find a friend — or will a friend find him?
 With insight and warmth, this heartfelt story from the perspective of a boy on the autism spectrum celebrates the everyday magic of friendship.